+I knew the best way to make my case was to offer words relevant to my audience of one English barber – but prior to that I needed to introduce him to how sonically pleasant the German language truly is.
 Patsch means something along the lines of “splat”; the sound a viscous liquid makes on impact.
-And toll means “great” or “terrific”; your sarcastic response to the incomprehensibly lucky Patsch a pigeon may discard upon your brow as you cross Trafalgar Square.
+And toll means great or terrific; your sarcastic response to the incomprehensibly lucky Patsch a pigeon may discard upon your brow as you cross Trafalgar Square.
 And so, with my very limited, entirely intuitive understanding of etymology, I imagined tollpatschig as “terrifically splatty”, which is, after all, exactly what a clumsy person is.
-Whilst eminent linguists will likely and rightly belittle this train of thought, the word has remained close to my heart and stuck in my head ever since I first made this little lexical calculation.
+Whilst eminent linguists will likely and rightly belittle this train of thought, this German word has remained close to my heart and stuck in my head ever since I first made this little lexical calculation.

 2. das Kopfkino (Noun) – Head Cinema

 I guess you did some kind of apprenticeship to become a barber, I mused before him, and that you needed to interview for it.
 I guess you felt a little nervous as a young rapscallion about to embark on his career.
 I guess a few images of all the things that could go wrong tussled with your temerity and befuddled your brain.
 This is your Kopfkino; those rolling pictures in your head that predict with such unfounded certainty the most unfortunate outcomes of a meaningful situation or event.

 3. die Naschkatze (Noun) – The Gnash Cat